rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 Upgrade to [Facebook Feed Pro](https://web-dorado.com/products/wordpress-facebook-feed-plugin.html) to get access to:

 *   Profile Feed
-*   Specific content feeds, where you can choose to display only single type of content (photos, videos, albums, events )
-*   Advanced lightbox with comments and more
+*   Specific content feeds, where you can choose to display only single type of content from your Facebook wall (photos, videos, albums, events )        *   Show Facebook share buttons        *   Advanced lightbox with comments and more
 *   Filmstrip for lightbox
 *   Themes to change styles and colors for each view
-*   Multiple layouts - album view for albums, masonry and thumbnail view for photos/videos, BlogStyle and  thumbnail view for events
+*   Multiple layouts - album view for albums, masonry and thumbnail views for Facebook videos and photos, BlogStyle and thumbnail view for Facebook events
 *   Social sharing for feed to Google Plus, Twitter and Facebook

 == Changelog ==

+= 1.0.19 =
+* Changed: Autoupdate

-= 1.0.17 =
+= 1.0.18 =
 * Added: Support Forum links

 = 1.0.17 =